Work with Live Art Danmark

 2019/20 “Ice Hands”, performance score for “Playing Up”

 Some artists create marble and stone sculptures that last for thousands of years.
-Kirsten Justesen started early on working with her own body as a form, and later with ice as a material.
+Kirsten Justesen began early on to work with her own body as a form, and later with ice as a material.
 Her sculptures do not last forever, because the ice and the body, which are both shaped by nature’s processes, change and disappear with time.

 About the Artist